Global Institute for Water Security

 Live Webcast: What Is the Future of Water? - March 22, 2019

 Join the Pew Charitable Trusts and The National Academies Friday, March 22, at 9 am EDT/ 8 am CST, for a live discussion on the future of water, and what can be done.The discussion will feature three contributors from the latest issue of Pew's Trend magazine, including GIWS Executive Director, Jay Famiglietti, on the future of this valuable, finite resource.

 Since the launch in March 2011 with a $30 million CERC grant to a remarkable $249.6 million research programme by June 2017, GIWS has been on an incredible journey and achieved exponential growth in stature.

 Saskatchewan River Basin

-The Saskatchewan River Basin represents a key research focus of GIWS and is recognized by the World Climate Research Program as a Regional Hydroclimate Project.
+The Saskatchewan River Basin represents a key research focus of GIWS and is a major water resource for three prairie provinces.
+It is recognized by the World Climate Research Program as a Regional Hydroclimate Project.